Georgia College & State University congratulates local students for making Dean’s List

-MILLEDGEVILLE, GA (01/26/2024)– Georgia College & State University recognizes its students from the College of Health Sciences for making the Dean’s List for the fall 2023 term.
+MILLEDGEVILLE, GA (01/26/2024)– Georgia College & State University recognizes its students from the College of Arts & Sciences for making the Dean’s List for the fall 2023 term.

 Georgia College salutes all of its students who made the Dean’s List for their outstanding efforts.